 During the current COVID-19 pandemic, many aspects of usual life have changed.

-We are using Microsoft Teams and Class Charts to deliver live lessons when remote learning is required, building on the remote learning which took place during school closure.
+We are using Microsoft Teams and Class Charts to deliver live lessons when remote learning is required, building on the remote learning which took place during the first school closure.
 This will enable teachers to engage with students, and for the curriculum to continue effectively when students are not able to attend school.
 Tasks will be set on Class Charts, and systematic feedback provided through Class Charts to students in all year groups receiving remote learning.

 Our remote learning provision will enable us to:

 - set assignments so that students have meaningful and ambitious work each day in a number of different subjects

 - teach a planned and well-sequenced curriculum so that knowledge and skills are built incrementally, with a good level of clarity about what is intended to be taught and practised in each subject

 - provide frequent, clear explanations of new content, delivered by a teacher in school and/or through high-quality curriculum resources or videos